-- Under age 16 when they entered into the United States
+- Under age 16 when they entered the United States

 - Under age 31 on June 15, 2012

-- Continuous residents in the United States for at least five years before June 15, 2012
+- Continuous residency in the United States for at least five years before June 15, 2012

 - In the United States when making a request for DACA protection

-After President Trump was elected in 2016, he directed his Attorney General Jeff Sessions to review the DACA policy and determine if changes were needed to the program.
-On September 5, 2017, Attorney General Sessions announced that DACA was being rescinded as the Trump Administration believes that the “program is unlawful and unconstitutional and cannot be successfully defended in court.”
-DHS announced that any DACA recipient would have until October 5, 2016 to apply for a renewal of protected status.
+After President Trump was elected in 2016, he directed the U.S. Attorney General to review the DACA policy and determine if changes were needed to the program.
+On September 5, 2017, the Attorney General announced that DACA was being rescinded because the administration believed that the “program was unlawful and unconstitutional and could not be successfully defended in court.”
+DHS announced that any DACA recipient would have until October 5, 2017 to apply for a renewal of protected status.
 Any Dreamers who failed to apply for a renewal by this date would lose their protected status and would be subject to deportation.

-The legal status of DACA is currently under review in federal court.
-On January 9 of this year, a federal judge ruled that President Trump’s decision to rescind the DACA program was illegal as it was based on a “flawed legal premise that the agency lacked authority to implement DACA.”
+In 2018, a federal judge in San Francisco ruled that the decision to rescind the DACA program was illegal as it was based on a “flawed legal premise that the agency lacked authority to implement DACA.”
 After the federal court issued this ruling, the DHS announced that it would reopen the process for individuals in the United States under DACA to apply for a renewal of their protected status.
-A higher court may weigh in on the initial federal court DACA ruling, and Attorney General Sessions has asked the Supreme Court to render a decision on the Constitutionality of the DACA program.
+The Trump administration asked the Supreme Court to render a decision on the constitutionality of the DACA program.

-ACP has urged Congressional leaders to consider and pass legislation, such as S. 1615, the DREAM Act of 2017, that would remove the risk of deportation for Dreamers.
+ACP has urged Congressional leaders to pass legislation that would remove the risk of deportation for Dreamers, such as H.R.
+6, the Dream and Promise Act of 2021.
 This bill would establish a three-step pathway to U.S. citizenship for DACA recipients through college, work, or service in the Armed Forces.
-ACP has also asked Congress to pass legislation to protect Dreamers early in 2018 so that they will have certainty and stability in their residency and ability to work in the country.